• Skip to primary navigation

 • This is a simple drink, but let me share a few tips.

-• I use simple syrup in to sweeten this drink as it created a much smoother taste.
+• I use simple syrup to sweeten this drink as it creates a much smoother taste.
 If you add the granulated sugar directly into the cold drink, you wind up with a gritty texture.

 • Fresh raspberries are best.
 They are better for flavor and everything.
 If you cannot get any, or they are out of season, you can also use frozen.
 Make sure the berries are thawed first, then you can use them.